Reusable vs. Single use

-There is currently a strong debate around re-useable and single-use products.
-However, in the world of endoscopy the research by healthcare agencies, scientists and medical professionals strongly leans towards the increased uptake of single-use devices.
+There is currently a strong debate around reusable and single use products.
+However, in the world of endoscopy the research by healthcare agencies, scientists and medical professionals strongly leans towards the increased uptake of single use devices.

 Will single use endoscopes make a difference worldwide?

 Globalisation has had a drastic positive effect on poverty reduction and on improving the standard of living of many individuals.
 As a result, infectious disease levels have fallen, and with it, infant mortality rates.
 Additionally, adult life expectancies have increased.
 But something else has also happened… there has been a shift towards Western style diets, with fibre content falling and red meat intake rising, and there are also possible changes to the gut microbiome.
 Research suggests that all of this will equate to levels of colonic cancer increasing.
 Further, the prevalence of inflammatory bowel diseases is also on the increase.
 These changes in diet, life expectancy and lifestyle, all mean an associated increased demand for disease detection procedures, particularly endoscopies.

 According to the WHO, oesophageal cancer is the sixth most prevalent cancer in the world.
 Furthermore, an ‘oesophageal cancer belt’ has been identified extending from North East China, stretching through central Asia right to northern Iran; within this belt the incidence of oesophageal cancer is more than a hundred times that found in adjacent areas.
 Interestingly, oesophageal cancer rates are 20 to 30 times higher in China than found in the United States.

 Maybe surprisingly, North Korea is considered the gastric cancer capital of the world.
 This is likely to be due to very high population levels of helicobacter, an organism which is difficult to eradicate from the gut.
 There is also research to suggest that there is likely to be high levels of toxic metals in fish stocks here.